Multi-relational Network Autoregression Model with Latent Group Structures: Introduction

 \section{Introduction}

-With the world becoming increasingly connected, studying network effects has become an important research topic in various disciplines, including economics, finance and many others.
-The primary focus of our study is to analyze the network effects inherent in high dimensional time series observed over multiple networks.
+As the world becomes increasingly connected, studying network effects has become an important research topic across disciplines, including economics, finance, and many others.
+The primary focus of our study is to analyze the network effects inherent in high-dimensional time series observed over multiple networks.
 The existing literature has seen notable progress in the study of time series within a single network.
-For instance, \cite{zhu2017network} introduce a network autoregression model for investigating time series within large social networks. \cite{chen2023community} propose a community network vector autoregression model for the high-dimensional time series.
-In addition, \cite{ma2023sparse} delve into a sparse spatio-temporal autoregression model and estimated the model by profiling and bagging. \cite{jiang2023autoregressive} present a first-order autoregressive model for dynamic network processes.
-In comparison to conventional high-dimensional time series models \citep{walden2002wavelet, leng2012sparse, zhou2014gemini, wang2019factor, chang2021modelling}, the network autoregressive model distinguishes itself by offering enhanced parameter interpretability, thus offering more insights into the intricacies of network dynamics.
+For instance, \cite{zhu2017network} introduced a network autoregression model to investigate time series in large social networks. \cite{armillotta2023nonlinear} extended the framework to the nonlinear network autoregression model, in which the multivariate observations could be both continuous and discrete. \cite{chen2023community} proposed a community network vector autoregression model for the high-dimensional time series. \cite{fang2023group} proposed a group network Hawkes process with a single network to model unit event occurrences. \cite{chen2026group} proposed a group network multivariate GARCH model that incorporates a latent group structure and an observed network adjacency matrix.
+Compared with conventional high-dimensional time series models \citep{walden2002wavelet, leng2012sparse, zhou2014gemini, wang2019factor, chen2019constrained, chang2021modelling, wang2023rate, chen2023statistical}, the network autoregressive model distinguishes itself by providing enhanced parameter interpretability, offering deeper insights into the intricacies of network dynamics.